 While the hike to the summit is relatively short and mostly paved, it’s a challenging, unrelenting climb to the top.
 But the views from the summit are well worth the journey: sweeping panoramas stretch as far as the eye can see in all directions, offering views of nearby peaks in the Pisgah National Forest, and far-flung views into South Carolina, Georgia, and Tennessee.
 And the hike itself is fairly spectacular, too: the trail dives through a shady, mossy, sweet-smelling forest of balsam fir and rare, high-altitude plants.

-The hike departs from the Devil’s Courthouse overlook off the Blue Ridge Parkway southwest of Asheville, at MP 422 (view maps and driving directions).
+The hike departs from an overlook off the Blue Ridge Parkway southwest of Asheville, at MP 422 (view maps and driving directions).
 The hike catches views of the mountain’s jagged face between stately balsam fir trees as the trail follows the Parkway westbound.
-Just before the Devil’s Courthouse tunnel, the paved trail veers to the south, diving into the shady forest and beginning its climb.
+Just before reaching a tunnel, the paved trail veers to the south, diving into the shady forest and beginning its climb.

 Devil’s Courthouse, legend holds, is where a devil holds court in a cave deep within the mountain – and is also thought to be named for the summit’s face-like profile with malevolent-looking features.
 Regardless of legend, the mountain’s landscape is simply gorgeous, and the breeze carries the sweet scent of fresh air, balsam, and rich forest.
 Moss, fern, and rhododendron line the trail’s sides as it continues the climb to the summit.